How to qualify SSC JE

 • General Awareness (GK): It includes static GK like history, geography, basic facts of science and current affairs, but instead of spending more time here, it is better to focus on frequently asked topics.

-This way, if you analyze the papers of the last 5–10 years, you will clearly see which are the high-weightage topics.
+This way, if you analyze the papers of the last 5–10 years, you will clearly see which the high-weightage topics are.
 Cover these first so that you have a sure mark.
 Along with this, avoid spending too much time on topics from which hardly 1-2 questions come.
 Just looking at them as a light revision is enough.

 Whenever it comes to time-table, candidates often make the mistake of making a schedule of studying for 10-12 hours in the beginning but do not follow it regularly.
 Some days they study for 14 hours but some days they do not study even for 6 hours.
 In such a situation, it is important that you are regular with your study hours.
 Of course, you need to fix your study hours, like, study only for 7-8 hours every day but be regular with it.
 It is very important to understand here is that if you study for 7-8 hours daily with full concentration, then it will be more effective than studying for 12 hours without planning.